SimonJackson24/AMSLPR/docs/nayax_integration.md

 ## Overview

-This document describes the integration between the AMSLPR system and Nayax Onyx payment terminals for processing parking payments.
+This document describes the integration between the VisiGate system and Nayax Onyx payment terminals for processing parking payments.

 ## Features